Azure/aks-engine/docs/topics/addpool.md

 ## Prerequisites

-All documentation is these guides assumes you have already downloaded both the Azure `az` CLI tool and the `aks-engine` binary tool.
+All documentation in these guides assumes you have already downloaded both the Azure `az` CLI tool and the `aks-engine` binary tool.
 Follow the [quickstart guide](../tutorials/quickstart.md) before continuing if you're creating a Kubernetes cluster using AKS Engine for the first time.

 This guide assumes you already have a running cluster deployed using the `aks-engine` CLI.
 For more details on how to do that see [deploy](creating_new_clusters.md#deploy) or [generate](generate.md).